Leo Kanner: Death and legacy

 On April 3, 1981, Kanner died of heart failure in Sykesville, Maryland.
 In his lifetime, Kanner founded the field of child psychiatry and his research contributions laid the foundation for the fields of psychology, pediatrics, autism, and adolescent psychiatry.
 He is now known as the Father of Child Psychiatry.
 Kanner was the first physician in the United States to be identified as a child psychiatrist.
 His textbook, "Child Psychiatry" (1935) was the first English language textbook to focus on the psychiatric problems on children.
 In 1943, Kanner first described the syndrome of early infantile autism.
 His concise and cogent clinical descriptions of children with autism continues to inform, and is the standard against which current diagnostic criteria are measured.
 In his lifetime, Kanner published over 250 articles and eight books spanning the fields of psychiatry, pediatrics, psychology and history of medicine.

 Since Kanner's demarcation of childhood autism, research on autism continues to be an area of increasing interest.
 Although much progress has been made, this field is still in its infancy, and many avenues of research are just beginning to be pursued.
 Despite the time that has passed, the syndrome Kanner identified and his comments about the children he observed continue to have meaning today, and although some of his suggestions about the etiology and presentation of autism were grounded in the thinking of his day, many of his observations were quite prescient.

 Currently, studies of autism focus on the genetic mechanisms that underlie the syndrome.
 There has been vast research into DNA mutations, epigenetic modifications, and rearrangements that may contribute to the onset of autism.
-In addition, environmental research, quantitative functional anatomy, and quantitive estimates of gene expression may help us understand "the entire cast of characters" involved in autism.
+In addition, environmental research, quantitative functional anatomy, and quantitative estimates of gene expression may help us understand "the entire cast of characters" involved in autism.
 These promising avenues of research heavily stem from Leo Kanner's life research.

-In honor of Dr. Kanner's work, all Johns Hopkins Child and Adolescent Psychiatry Fellows are now called Kanner fellows.
-The Dr. Leo Kanner Award was created by The Mind Research Foundation for those who actively serve children with autism and their families.
+In honor of Kanner's work, all Johns Hopkins Child and Adolescent Psychiatry Fellows are now called Kanner Fellows.
+The Dr. Leo Kanner Award was created by the Mind Research Foundation for those who actively serve children with autism and their families.
 Now there are numerous buildings, schools, and institutes that honor Leo Kanner both in the United States and abroad.